I love History, Romance, the Regency, Food, Family, Faith and Friends.

 I hope readers will see themselves in my hero's or heroine's journey, that despite the circumstances, there is value and God-given beauty in their lives.
-Faith will sustain them in all challenges and obstacles, love survives.
+Faith will sustain them in all challenges and obstacles.
+Oh, and love always survives.

 - What is quick bio?

 I write Historical Fiction and Regency Romances of dazzling multi-culture communities with powerful persons of color.
 I write for historical fiction readers who admire and acquire books that showcase women who find their strength in strong sisterhoods.
 Even in the darkness, she promises to give you laughs and to show you how light always prevails and how love always, always wins.